 A committed cultural worker, in 2001 he was shortlisted for the coveted Sunday Times‘ Bessie Head Fellowship for his proposed project on the life and times of the “Wire Gang” – a notorious gang that terrorised Johannesburg townships of Alexandra and Soweto.

-He is the founding Publisher of Jambo Africa Online (a news portal on https://www.jamboafrica.online/category/news/) and Convenor of the annual Biashara Services and Products Africa (BiSPA) Conference and Exhibition.
+He is the founding Publisher of Jambo Africa Online (a weekly news portal established in September 2020) and Convenor of the annual Biashara Services and Products Africa (BiSPA) Conference and Exhibition.
 Both platforms promote “Made in Africa” service and product brands.

 A social entrepreneur, he also serves as a Trustee to the Dr Molefi Sefularo Foundation NPC that advocates for the provision of quality healthcare to all.